 The kit can be used in several ways.
 In addition to national predictions of the population reach, health impact, and impact on cost, the kit also provides information about the resources and activities required for implementing each strategy, which can help officials at the state or local level with childhood obesity prevention policy and program planning.

-The CHOICES Childhood Obesity National Action Kit was developed by the CHOICES Project team, specifically Katie Giles and Molly Knox – under the leadership of Dr. Steven Gortmaker and Dr. Angie Cradock – and in partnership with Burness and Alley Interactive.
+The CHOICES Childhood Obesity National Action Kit was developed by the CHOICES Project team, specifically Katie Giles and and Molly Garrone – under the leadership of Dr. Steven Gortmaker and Dr. Angie Cradock – and in partnership with Burness and Alley Interactive.
 The JPB Foundation provided funding for the development of the CHOICES Childhood Obesity National Action Kit.